tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Aspera

-Overview --------   The Aspera plug-in uses the Aspera ascp (Aspera secure copy) client to upload and download files to
+Overview --------   The Aspera plug-in uses the Aspera ascp (Aspera secure copy) client to upload and download files to and from an Aspera server.
+The Aspera ascp client uses the FASP transfer protocol, which can outperform TCP-based file transfer protocols such as FTP and HTTP.
+For more information about FASP transfer technology, see the [Aspera website](http://asperasoft.com/technology/transport/fasp/).

 ---